rebontadeb/rcciit_training/kubernetes/00-install/Readme.md

 ## Initialize cluster using `kubeadm`
 * **Get The Leader Node IP Address** using the command `ifconfig -a` or `hostname -i`
 * Use the IP Address in `--apiserver-advertise-address` flag
+* The below command is used only in Leader Nodes
 ```
 kubeadm init --apiserver-advertise-address=10.184.42.29 --pod-network-cidr=192.168.0.0/16  --service-cidr=192.168.0.0/17
 ```